Taking Back Jesus From Socialism

 Either Christians misunderstood its ideological stance on the account of what socialism is, or they just plainly ignore the fact that socialism goes against the teachings of the Scripture.
 In despite of many professing believers in Christ who thinks and believes that socialism is compatible with the Christian faith, I will, however, argue otherwise.

 I believe that socialism or sometimes referred to as collectivism corrupts both the free-market enterprise and human freedom.
 I also believe that socialism is a nonbiblical teaching and I doubt that Jesus and his disciples adopted some sort of socialistic/communistic ideology since the idea itself surfaced during 1900 century.
 However, I will be very careful not to confine Jesus and his followers as capitalists.
-Yet, by a thorough exegesis of the Scripture I believe that capitalism fits more with the Bible than with socialism.
+Yet, by a thorough exegesis of the Scripture I believe that capitalism fits more with the Bible more so than with socialism.

 It really bothers and irritates me when well-intentioned Christians practices Marxism.
-Because, it certainly devalues Christ’s teachings and dehumanize those who opposes the ethos of socialism.
+Because, it certainly devalues Christ’s teachings and dehumanize or even demonize those who opposes the ethos of socialism.
 Socialism as such is no more than biblical than the belief in anarchism (anti government is not to be confused with limited government).

 It is sad to see that Christians seems to have been bewitched with the delusion that socialism and communism fights for the destitute, which is, of course, false if not outright misleading.
 All I can see and comprehend about socialism is that it deprives the individual’s freedom and self-worth (been to socialist countries lately?).
 Without any further complications let us first study, in brief, what socialism represents in reality.